 Finchem’s past sound money initiatives have been successful.
-In 2017, Rep. Finchem passed the ground-breaking House Bill 2014, a measure which removed all income taxation of gold and silver at the state level.
+In 2017, Rep. Finchem passed the ground-breaking House Bill 2014, a measure that removed all income taxation of gold and silver at the state level.

 Gold and silver do not have the default or inflation risks that bonds and other “fixed income” investments carry.
 Most importantly, physical gold and silver held in a depository carry no counterparty risk – or risk of failure or default – unlike stocks, bonds, and other financial assets.

 In support of the measure, Rep. Finchem said, “It’s high time to safeguard the state’s assets and taxpayers against the volatile dollar.”

 Furthermore, an allocation to precious metals is proven to increase overall returns over time, reduce volatility, and reduce drawdowns.

 Backed by the Sound Money Defense League, this measure protects Arizona’s rainy day fund by including the only money proven to protect against the Federal Reserve Note’s ongoing devaluation.

 Arizona’s Sound Money Stabilization Act comes on the heels of three sound money bills introduced in Wyoming last week.